justramle/justramle/README.md

 - 🍀 My little love for boba 🧋 led to a fun twist: I created a quirky landing page for it in my free time and call it a little corner where my boba obsession gets to shine 🤫🤭 <strong><a href="https://justramle.github.io/boba/">Click to check it out!</a></strong> ✨🌟
 - 🍀 I'm full-time CS student at KSU 👩🏻‍💻 📝 ✏️
 - 🍀 My academic journey has helped me understanding the fundamental principles of object-oriented programming, data structures, and algorithm design as well as testing methodologies.
 - 🍀 My interest particularly lies in machine learning, especially deep neural networks.
 The topic of GraphNN and GraphML (different from traditional NN) was introduced by my instructor initally captured my attention.
-In generally, what I find most fascinating is the way these networks process input information through various hidden layers to generate an output.
+In generally, what I find most fascinating is the way these networks process input information conennect with hidden layers to generate an output.
 I have experienced in a few small projects, mainly school-projects and utilize code from my instructors.

 </div>